 We connect people and resources with the world’s most challenging issues.
 Based on rigorous and in-depth research, WDI delivers expert, multidisciplinary recommendations to enterprises, multinational organizations, non-governmental organizations and other key stakeholders focused on low- and middle-income countries’ market development.
 We provide pathways for enterprises in these countries to implement solutions that drive sustainable economic growth.

 WDI partners with universities and other organizations in emerging markets to enable affordable delivery of world-class management education and training.
-Additionally, WDI brings best practices in education, healthcare, scaling impact, assessment, financial sector development, economic growth, and capacity building to practitioners, managers and thought leaders through hosted conferences, symposiums and published works in journals and other technical publications.
+Additionally, WDI brings best practices to practitioners, managers and thought leaders through hosted conferences, symposiums and published works in journals and other technical publications.
 WDI research fellows and initiative leaders teach within their areas of expertise at the University of Michigan and serve as advisors for WDI-sponsored student internships and multidisciplinary action projects (MAPs).

 Global change requires a philosophy of freely sharing best practices.
 WDI broadly shares research results and other findings through working papers, reports, journals, print and digital media reports/articles, conference keynotes/sessions, webinars, books, and blogs.
 WDI has two robust media platforms within its organization that continually publish relevant news and research about development in low- and middle-income countries.